yukigiusy/yukigiusy/README.md

 - 👀 I’m interested in what concerns finance and data science.
 - 🌱 I’m currently a master studen in Sapienza in financial risk and data analysis.
 - 💞️ I’m looking to collaborate on my projects!!
 Because many are better than one!
-- 📫 How to reach me: I have a Linkedin profile and my email is oreficegiusy@gmai.com
+- 📫 How to reach me: I have a Linkedin profile and my email is oreficegiusy@gmail.com
-- ⚡ Fun fact: I love my dog Yuki and she is a dackel!
+- ⚡ Free times: I love my dog Yuki: she is a dackel!
+Actually I really enjoing trekking, travellin and seeing beautiful natural places!
+I am team Mountain oops!

 <!---
 yukigiusy/yukigiusy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.